-You have probably already read up on last week’s new “Plan for the Global Layout of Digital China Construction (数字中国建设整体布局规划; see my translation note and the DigiChina full translation of the plan).
+You have probably already read up on last week’s new “Plan for the Overall Layout of Digital China Construction (数字中国建设整体布局规划; see my translation note and the DigiChina full translation of the plan).
 I didn’t think the national strategy Beijing calls “Digital China,” already more than six years old and tied to Xi Jinping personally, could rise any higher in national importance.
 In essence, it is already the world’s first digital grand strategy.
 What’s bigger than that?

 I was wrong.
 It can get bigger.

-The Plan clarifies that Digital China construction will be structured based on the “2522” Global Framework,”” namely, strengthen the “Two Foundations” of Digital Infrastructure and the Data Resource System; promote the Deep Fusion of digital technology with economic, political, cultural, social, and ecological civilization to construct the “Five Sphere Integrated Plan;” strengthen the “Two Capabilities” of the Digital Technology Innovation System and Digital Security Barrier; [all of these to] optimize digitalized development in the “Two Environments,” [both] domestic and international.
+The Plan clarifies that Digital China construction will be structured based on the “2522” Overall Framework,”” namely, strengthen the “Two Foundations” of Digital Infrastructure and the Data Resource System; promote the Deep Fusion of digital technology with economic, political, cultural, social, and ecological civilization to construct the “Five Sphere Integrated Plan;” strengthen the “Two Capabilities” of the Digital Technology Innovation System and Digital Security Barrier; [all of these to] optimize digitalized development in the “Two Environments,” [both] domestic and international.

 Even couched in dense theoretical language, this still sounds stunning, and it is.
 But let me first explain what it means.